JonThomas/Azure-AZ-900-Study-Guide/2-Describe-Azure-architecture-and-services/45-Describe-Azure-role-based-access-control-RBAC.md

   * A single subscription.
   * A resource group.
   * A single resource.
-* RBAC is hierarchical, so if you have the Owner role at a subscription level, you automatically have Owner access to all resource grups nad resources in that subscription.
+* RBAC is hierarchical, so if you have the Owner role at a subscription level, you automatically have Owner access to all resource grups and resources in that subscription.
-* Acure Resource Manager enforces
+* Acure Resource Manager enforces the RBAC rules.

 The figure below shows examples of roles on the top, scopes down on the left, and user groups that need access to resources in the middle.
-Two explanations
+Two sets of permissions are explained below:
 * People in the Observers group are assigned to the Reader role on the Management group level (a collection of multiple subscriptions), which gives Reader access to all resources on and below management gruoup.
 * Automated processes might have many roles, but the roles are assigned on a resource-by-resource basis.
 ![Roles are applied to resources through scopes](img/role-based-access-scope.png)